 About The Trip:

-You are going to make life better for subsistence farmers, their families and their communities by building a structure that will hold back monsoon water long enough for it to seep into the groundwater system and recharge wells in the area.
+By volunteering in India, you are going to make life better for subsistence farmers, their families and their communities by building a structure that will hold back monsoon water long enough for it to seep into the groundwater system and recharge wells in the area.
 That might not seem like much, but for these people, it will mean bigger crop yields or even the ability to grow more than one crop per year.
 That will make a big difference to them.

 You will be on a team of volunteers who are like-minded and passionate about giving others a hand up, not a hand out.
 And you will leave behind a solid structure that will serve the community for decades to come.

-You’ll be working with our in-country partner, Sahyog Sansthan, a non-profit that deals with rural villages to make improvements that empower these communities and help them move themselves forward through sustainable projects.
+As someone volunteering in India, you’ll be working with our in-country partner, Sahyog Sansthan, a non-profit that deals with rural villages to make improvements that empower these communities and help them move themselves forward through sustainable projects.

 Read day-to-day experiences from our volunteers on the India Blog »